Policy 3G: Appointments and Evaluations of University Staff

 - The president shall transmit the memorandum related to the university counsel and secretary of the Board of Regents to the chair of the Board of Regents.

-- The president shall transmit the memorandum related to the director of internal audit to the chair of the Regent Audit Committee.
+- The vice president, university counsel and secretary of the Board of Regents shall transmit the memorandum related to the associate vice president of internal audit to the chair of the Regent Audit Committee.

 - The vice president and chief financial officer shall transmit the memorandum related to the university treasurer to the chair of the Regent Budget and Finance Committee.